KrzysztofWieckowski/SampleWorks/Sample_project_POM_TEST_flixbus.com/README.md

 # Sample POM Project with Selenium and Python.

 This demo project delivers a framework for website test automation.
 It's a Sample Page Object Model test (with www.flixbus.com. as an example).
+Tests the main website's search engine.

 You can easy create a new test changing:
 - sequence of actions